NEMNET - View Employer Profile

 This work continues through specific campus energy which includes students, faculty, administration, board, and parent representatives from the entire school community.
 These groups seek diverse membership of people invested in the pursuit of inclusion, diversity, equity, and access that affect the culture and climate of the community.
 All groups work closely with each campus’s leadership team in identifying and developing programs supportive of Cranbrook’s mission.

 Examples include: ECC/Brookside’s Diversity Committee and DEI Task Force to support professional engagement; Middle Schools’ Diversity Committee, student diversity groups; Upper School IDEA Coordinators, and student affinity/identity groups.
 All campuses have Wellness Teams.
-There are vibrant, campus wide Seeking Educational Equity and Diversity (SEED) seminar cohorts and a cross campus Gender Support Team.
+There are vibrant, campus wide Seeking Educational Equity and Diversity (SEED) seminar cohorts and a cross-campus Gender Support Team.

 Cranbrook’s Multicultural Awareness Think Tank (MATT) began in 2014 as diversity representatives of Cranbrook parent groups sought to extend their work with the parent community and further their support of campus activity.
 Now renamed Family Inclusion Network or FIN, our family inclusion network offers programming, learning, and dialogue in support of Cranbrook’s Inclusion, Diversity, Equity and Access (IDEA) strategy.
 Each year, FIN supports a variety of educational and community enrichment opportunities for our students and their families.
 Families have shared professional development programs such as SEED, an internationally renowned program supporting an inclusive curriculum, and the Independent Schools Association of the Central States (ISACS) Parent Series Webinars, an annual 6-part evening series for families to help support children in our schoolhouses.